SvenMichaelKlose/tre/README.md

 # Building and installing

-Make sure you have sbcl installed installed.
+Make sure you have sbcl (Steel Bank Common Lisp) installed.
 Then, simply run:

 ```
 ./make.sh boot